PhD in Literacy Coursework falls into three areas:

 emphasizing how we think about the practical, interactional, and institutional aspects of literacy.
 The focus is schooling and schooled literacy and institutional practices like instruction, assessment, differential treatment, classification, organization of instruction for children with difficulties, curriculum, teacher education, in schools and other institutions.
 Core courses for this domain are:

-* ERDG 756: Texts and Teaching in Literacy Learning
+* ELTL 756: Texts and Teaching in Literacy Learning

-* ERDG 757: Research on Preparing Literacy Teachers
+* ELTL 757: Research on Preparing Literacy Teachers

 - Literacy and Society